How to Initiate the Application Process

 The rehabilitation must improve livability, increase energy efficiency, or extend the life of the property.

-- You cannot own any other property
+- You cannot own any other real estate

 - You must qualify based on household income

-- Property taxes must be paid
+- Your property taxes and mortgage must be paid current

 Repairs, Rehabilitation and Accessibility